SaxionSmartCities/netmobiel-platform/doc/configuration.md

 * [Messagebird SMS](https://messagebird.com/): Optional (more or less), only for sending text messages to mobile devices (paid service), mainly for authentication purposes for the delegation function.
 Not free.
 * [RDW License Plate registration](https://opendata.rdw.nl/browse?category=Voertuigen&provenance=official): The Dutch registrar for the license plates of cars in The Netherlands.
 Obtain an API for free.

+Added the API keys to the application server in the template as explained before.